umich-its-networking/docker-training-2019-03-citp/ex3a-dockerfile.md

 You can connect to the server by going to http://127.0.0.1:8000/ in your browser (or by using `curl http://127.0.0.1:8000/`).

 The output will say "Hello None".
 This is because the app.py code is looking for a value in the enviroment, and since it doesn't find it, it defaults to "None".
-We'll fix this in the next excercise.
+We'll fix this in the next exercise.